googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 7, column 18: Always explicitly indicate the type of join.
+In line 7, column 18: Always explicitly indicate the type of join. [join]
 ```

-## imports.
+## imports
 Imports should be on the top.
 There shouldn't be any redundant(dublicate) imports.
 All 'PROTO' imports and all 'MODULE' imports should group among themselves, there shouldn't mixed order like (MODULE-PROTO-MODULE) or (PROTO-MODULE-PROTO)